Brenda Benet

 Brenda Benet (born Brenda Ann Nelson; August 14, 1945 – April 7, 1982) was an American actress.
-She is best known for her roles on the soap operas The Young Marrieds (1965–1965) and Days of Our Lives (1979–1982).
-She was also featured in an episode of Hogan's Heroes in 1970.
+She was best known for her roles on the soap operas The Young Marrieds (1965–1965) and Days of Our Lives (1979–1982).
+She was also featured in an episode of Hogan's Heroes in 1968.

-Early life and career
+Early life

 Benet was born Brenda Ann Nelson in Hollywood, Los Angeles, California; later, her family moved to South Gate.
 She graduated from South Gate High School, attended Los Angeles City College, then studied at the University of California at Los Angeles, majoring in languages.
 She studied with San Francisco Ballet, was featured in several productions of the Los Angeles Civic Light Opera, was a musician who played piano, flute and violin, and was fluent in five languages.

+Career

 Her first acting roles were in 1964, with appearances on Shindig! and The Young Marrieds.
-She eventually became an actress very much in demand for roles in episodic primetime television in the 1960s and 1970s, including I Dream of Jeannie; McHale's Navy; Daniel Boone; Mannix; My Three Sons; Hogan's Heroes; Love, American Style; Wonder Woman; The Love Boat and The Courtship of Eddie's Father.
+She eventually became an actress very much in demand for roles in episodic primetime television in the 1960s and 1970s, including I Dream of Jeannie, McHale's Navy, Daniel Boone, Mannix, The Green Hornet (TV series), My Three Sons, Hogan's Heroes, Love, American Style, Wonder Woman, The Love Boat, and The Courtship of Eddie's Father.
 She also had a major role in the feature film Walking Tall (1973).

-Although many of the characters she portrayed seemed to be either sweet or seductive, she became perhaps best known for her role as scheming villainess Lee Dumonde on the daytime serial Days of Our Lives, a role she played from 1979 until her death in 1982.
+She portrayed Lee Dumonde on the daytime serial Days of Our Lives, a role she played from 1979 until her death in 1982.